 I usually expect a ratio of about 1 salvageable cep to 10 knackered ones.
 Fungal gnats (Sciaridae spp) in particular appreciate them even more than humans as food home & nursery for their larvae.
 We may curse them, but they do help to spread fungal spores, and who knows what other useful interactions they have with complex fungal lifecycles?
 In my experience, unless I get really lucky, less than 1 in 25 of the ceps I find contain no gnat larvae at all.
 This isn’t as bad as it sounds, as trimming, slicing and quickly/thoroughly drying means the larvae fall out, leaving perfectly delicious cep with the already superb flavour intensified.
 Anyone who feels squeamish about this should know that nearly all commercially sold dried porcini (including that which is used to flavour tinned mushroom soup!) will have been home to fungal gnat larvae at some point.

-Also in action in this picture (top) is bolete-eater fungus, Hypomyces chrysospermus, which starts off as a white mould on the pore surface of boletes, then quickly spreads throughout the whole mushroom, turning chrome yellow as it matures and rendering its host a pile of smelly moosh in a matter of hours – and this time drying won’t save it!
+Everything loves to eat ceps, including other fungi!
+In action in this picture (above) is bolete-eater fungus, Hypomyces chrysospermus, which starts off as a white mould on the pore surface of boletes, then quickly spreads throughout the whole mushroom, turning chrome yellow as it matures and rendering its host a pile of smelly moosh in a matter of hours!
 I get sent a lot of ID requests for festering carcasses of hypomyces victims.
 Bleurgh.

 Ceps, dried or fresh, will lift any mushroom dish to a new level.
 Even a small amount added to other mushrooms can make quite a difference.
 Here are some of my favourite recipes – but be sure to try them raw in the forest first!